sranka/jdbcimage/README.md

    * -batch.size=100 - how many rows to wrap into a batch during table import

 ## Initializing the database after import
-Once the data are imported, it might be necessary to execute additional SQL commands, this is realized using *-Dlisteners=* property/argument of the import tool.
+Once the data is imported, it might be necessary to execute additional SQL commands, this is realized using *-Dlisteners=* property/argument of the import tool.
   * -listeners=Dummy
      * only prints out what a listener reacts upon during import
-     * more listeners can be specifed as a comma separated list, such as  -listeners=Dummy,Dummy
+     * more listeners can be specified as a comma separated list, such as  -listeners=Dummy,Dummy
   * -listeners=OracleRestartGlobalSequence -OracleRestartGlobalSequence.sequenceName=pricefxseq
      * this helps to restart database sequence that is used in Oracle to set up identity values in a *id* column in all tables
      * the sequence name is set using -OracleRestartGlobalSequence.sequenceName property